hb9hkn/ha-addon-udp-logger/README.md

 # Log rotation, compression and clean up
-Implement a simple automation to rotate, compress and remove old logs (logs older than 7 days will be removed)
+Implement a simple automation to rotate, compress and remove old logs.
+Logs can be retains for a period defined in the add-on's Configuration page.
+The value can be between 1 and 30 days.
 ```
 alias: Restart UDP Logger Add-on Daily
 trigger: